pkozelka/zipls/README.md

     make clean package

-In either case, the resulting executable jar file is target/zipls.jar
+In either case, the resulting executable jar file is ``target/zipls.jar``.
+You can test it with command

+    make run